Pope Francis, in Corsica, warns against religion that stokes divisions

 Francis, making his third and probably last foreign trip of 2024, did not name any specific religious groups.

-The pope will spend about nine hours in Ajaccio, Corsica's capital, on Sunday.
-After attending the conference, he will celebrate an outdoor Mass with local Catholics and will also meet French President Emmanuel Macron.
+The pope spent about nine hours in Ajaccio, Corsica's capital.
+After attending the conference, he celebrated an outdoor Mass with what the Vatican estimated was a crowd of 15,000 Catholics.
+He also met French President Emmanuel Macron.

 Macron had invited Francis to attend the Dec.
 7 reopening of Notre Dame Cathedral, five years after a devastating fire nearly destroyed the medieval building.
-The pope decided not to go, and the two will instead meet briefly at Ajaccio's airport on Sunday before Francis heads back to Rome.
+The pope decided not to go, and the two instead met briefly at Ajaccio airport on Sunday.

-As is now normal, Francis, who turns 88 on Tuesday, left his plane on arrival in Corsica via an elevator and used a wheelchair while greeting officials on the tarmac.
+Francis, who turns 88 on Tuesday, left his plane on arrival in Corsica via an elevator and used a wheelchair while greeting officials on the tarmac, as is now normal when he travels.

-During a brief ride in an open-air popemobile from the airport, the pope waved at crowds on the street and appeared on good form, though he still has a small bruise on his chin, the result of what the Vatican described as a minor fall in his bedroom last week.
+During a brief ride in an open-air popemobile from the airport, the pope waved at crowds on the street and appeared on good form.
+He still had a small bruise on his chin, the result of what the Vatican described as a minor fall in his bedroom earlier this month.

-Corsica, famed for its steep, mountainous terrain and as the birthplace of Napoleon Bonaparte, is the fourth largest island in the Mediterranean.
-It is one of France's poorest regions, where about 20% of the population lives below the poverty line, according to government figures.
+Corsica, famed for mountainous terrain and as the birthplace of Napoleon Bonaparte, is the fourth largest island in the Mediterranean.
+It is one of France's poorest regions and about 20% of the population of 356,000 lives below the poverty line, according to government figures.

-The Vatican estimates that about 81% of Corsica's population of 356,000 is Catholic.
-There are 83 priests on the island and some 30 Catholic nuns, it says.
+The Vatican estimates that about 81% of Corsica's population is Catholic.

 Francis, originally from Argentina and the first pope from the Americas, has travelled widely around the Mediterranean since becoming pontiff in 2013, visiting Malta, the Greek island of Lesbos, and the Italian island of Lampedusa.